-- 5.4.1 The following are the only grounds of appeal which will be considered: - (a) that there was a material procedural irregularity which may have affected the outcome; - (b) that there is evidence which was not considered by the Investigating Officer which may have affected the outcome and which the student could not reasonably have been expected to have submitted at the time; or - (c) that the decision is not one which, given the evidence, could be reasonably sustained. - 5.4.2 If the student wishes to appeal the decision of the Investigating Officer, they must notify the Head of Accommodation in writing within 10 working days of the date of the Outcome Letter completing the Disciplinary Appeal Form that sets out the grounds for appeal. - 5.4.3 The Head of Accommodation will review the student's grounds for appeal and decide if it has a real prospect of success or if there is some other compelling reason why the appeal should be considered. - 5.4.4 The Head of Accommodation will contact the student and confirm whether the appeal will proceed or whether it will not progress.
-For non-progression, the reasons for the decision will be set out by the Head of Accommodation. - 5.4.5 If the appeal progresses the Investigating Officer shall be provided with a copy of the student's appeal and given an opportunity to respond (which may include the provision of documents).
-A copy of the Investigating Officer's response (if any) will be provided to the student by the Head of Accommodation. - 5.4.6 The student's written appeal and the Investigating Officer's response (if any) will be considered by the Head of Accommodation and their decision will be based upon the papers.
-The Head of Accommodation may: - (a) uphold the decision of the Investigating Officer; or - (b) set aside the decision of the Investigating Officer and substitute their own decision.

-The Head of Accommodation has the discretion to make a decision and I or impose a sanction that is more or less serious than that imposed by the Investigating Officer.
-The Head of Accommodation's decision is final.

-5.4.7 The student will be notified in writing of the Head of Accommodation's decision together with the reasons for their decision within 10 working days of the decision being made.
+- The following are the only grounds of appeal which will be considered: - a) That there was a material procedural irregularity which may have affected the outcome - b) That there is evidence which was not considered by the Investigating Officer which may have affected the outcome and which the student could not reasonably have been expected to have submitted at the time - c) That the decision is not one which, given the evidence, could be reasonably sustained. - If the student wishes to appeal the decision of the Investigating Officer, they must notify the Accommodation Manager in writing within 10 working days of the date of the Outcome Letter completing the Disciplinary Appeal Form that sets out the grounds for appeal.

+- The Accommodation Manager will review the student's grounds for appeal and decide if it has a real prospect of success or if there is some other compelling reason why the appeal should be considered. - The Accommodation Manager will contact the student and confirm whether the appeal will proceed or whether it will not progress.
+For non-progression, the reasons for the decision will be set out by the Accommodation Manager. - If the appeal progresses the Investigating Officer shall be provided with a copy of the student's appeal and given an opportunity to respond (which may include the provision of documents).
+A copy of the Investigating Officer's response (if any) will be provided to the student by the Accommodation Manager. - The student's written appeal and the Investigating Officer's response (if any) will be considered by the Accommodation Manager and their decision will be based upon the papers.
+The Accommodation Manager may: - a) uphold the decision of the Investigating Officer, or - b) set aside the decision of the Investigating Officer and substitute their own decision. - The Accommodation Manager has the discretion to make a decision and/or impose a sanction that is more or less serious than that imposed by the Investigating Officer.
+The Accommodation Manager's decision is final. - The student will be notified in writing of the Accommodation Manager's decision together with the reasons for their decision within 10 working days of the decision being made.